Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 And again, that is with barely surviving and not counting any insurance, health costs, no leisure, and no transportation.
 This is an unrealistic lifestyle.

 Even doing the exercise for the third bracket would give a 32% savings rate.
 This is not necessarily the best they can achieve.
 Some people can save more than that.
 But again, it depends on the lifestyle you want.
 And we are talking here bout necessities.
-I have not included leisure, going out, or even communications as a necessity.
+I have not included leisure, going out, or even communication as a necessity.

 Also, I have considered that people can cut their expenses by 20%.
 For most households, this is already difficult.

 Having such an income generally means a few years of study.
-So, lets’ say starting work at 25, having an average savings rate of 50%, would take you a retirement of around 42.
-It is not bad, but also not early enough to be on the news.
+So, starting work at 25, having an average savings rate of 50%, would take you a retirement of around 42.
+It is not bad, but not early enough to be on the news.
 And once again, this is with consistent savings and investing over 17 years, something most people can’t achieve.

 These results show that you need a significant income to become financially independent (or rich) early.
-And this also shows that extremely early retirement needs a very high income or surviving on basically nothing (living with your parents or in an RV helps).
+And this also shows that extremely early retirement needs a very high income or surviving on nothing (living with your parents or in an RV helps).

 Getting rich is pointless